s-sasaki-earthsea-wizard/kuramoro-model-lt/slides-en/manuscript-en.md

 This equation shows that the rate of change of your rhythm is determined by your natural rhythm and the average deviation from others' rhythms.

-When the coupling constant K=0, the second term disappears, and you continue moving at your natural rhythm speed ω_i indefinitely.
+When the coupling constant K equals 0, the second term disappears, and you continue moving at your natural rhythm speed omega i indefinitely.

 As K increases, the deviation from others' rhythms has a greater influence on your rhythm's rate of change.